Business Law Services in Tacoma, WA

 Founder and partnership agreements.
 Documentation of ownership, decision authority, vesting, buy-sell provisions, and exit mechanics for multi-founder businesses.

 IP assignment and work for hire agreements.
-Clean documentation of contractor-to-company IP transfer, work for hire relationships, and technology assignments, especially important ahead of any financing, sale, or significant hire.
+Clean documentation of contractor-to-company IP transfer, work for hire relationships, and technology assignments.
+Especially important ahead of any financing, sale, or significant hire.

 The risk and operations work that sits between legal and business.
 Supplier relationships, commercial real estate, internal procedures, and managing the specialist attorneys the business occasionally needs.